-That sentiment echoes one mooted in November 2016 by the Financial Conduct Authority (FCA), whose chief financial regulator said it was looking for more regulatory powers over investment consultants at a time when they’re advising on where £1.6 trillion of people’s savings should go.
+In November 2016, the chief financial regulator of the Financial Conduct Authority (FCA) said it was looking for more regulatory powers over investment consultants, at a time when they’re advising on where £1.6 trillion of people’s savings should go.

 Putting some budget into marketing for investment can not only help consultancies attract and nurture better quality leads, but inbound marketing for investment can also better promote your most attractive qualities and set you apart from the competition; especially those who act in a less-desirable way.